totalnoMartina/aromatic-experience/README.md

 # Aromatic Experience

-A personal blog website, focused on Aromatherapy and essential oils, used to improve one's wellbeing naturally.
-The website is working on all screen devices for a good UX as preented in the image
+A personal blog website, focused on Aromatherapy and essential oils, used to improve one's wellbeing in a natural way.
+The website is working on all screen devices for a good UX as preented in the image.

 ![](media/images/responsiveness.png?raw=true)

 # Contents